A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Accounting for a general normal-tissue structure

-Hence, an approximation problem to (M) allowing for a general organ structure, can be formulated in which the constraint in (\ref{eqn: BED}) is replaced with (\ref{eqn: approx}).
+Hence, replacing the constraint (\ref{eqn: BED}) of formulation (M) with (\ref{eqn: approx}) yields an approximation problem that allows for a general organ structure.
 In particular, it is easy to see that an argument similar to Lemma \ref{lemma: binding} applies to (\ref{eqn: approx}) requiring it to be binding at optimality.
-Thus, the expression in (\ref{eqn: obj}) for the objective function of (M) is also applicable to the approximation problem via substituting $\overline{\delta^2}$ with $\gamma \overline{\delta^2} + \left(1-\gamma \right) \delta^2_{\max}$ and $\bar{\delta}$ with $\gamma \bar{\delta} + \left(1-\gamma \right) \delta_{\max}$.
+Thus, the expression in (\ref{eqn: obj}) for the objective function of (M) is also applicable to the approximation problem via substituting $\overline{\delta^2}$ with $\lambda \overline{\delta^2} + \left(1-\lambda \right) \delta^2_{\max}$ and $\bar{\delta}$ with $\lambda \bar{\delta} + \left(1-\lambda \right) \delta_{\max}$.
 This, in turn, allows for the application of the previously derived methods in Sections \ref{sec: radiation}--\ref{sec: combined} to the approximation problem.